Articles

 Online research has changed how we gather information.
 We can reach higher volumes of people, faster and more cost-effectively than ever before.
 An expansion like this, however, brings a significant challenge: how do we make sure the quality of the data collected is any good?

 It's a concern for researchers.
 After all, what value does a study hold if its results can't be trusted?
-Recent studies suggest that up to 46% of opt-in panel respondents might be unreliable (Harmon Research and Grey Matter Research, 2020; PEW Research, 2019).
-The saying "Garbage In, Garbage Out" rings especially true here.
+Concerns around data quality in online research aren't new, but they are evolving.
+Earlier studies suggested that up to 46% of opt-in panel respondents might be unreliable (Harmon Research and Grey Matter Research, 2020; PEW Research, 2019).

 With these challenges in mind, we look at the steps to enhance your data quality and instill greater confidence in your findings.